madtitan1712/F1Predictor/README.md

 Contributions are welcome!
 Feel free to open issues or submit pull requests to improve the functionality.

 ## Acknowledgements
-  -FastF1 for providing the F1 data access
+  - FastF1 for providing the F1 data access
-  -Formula 1 for the incredible sport that inspires this project
+  - Formula 1 for the incredible sport that inspires this project

 ## Contact